dskoda/Zeolites-AMD/README.md

 ## License

-The code is not public - this repository is for peer-review only.
+The code is not public yet - this repository is for peer-review only.
 Distribution of the data is prohibited until the repository is made public.
 Opening of the data will occur prior to publication.